onekiloparsec/SwiftAA/README.md

 *The most comprehensive and accurate collection of astronomical algorithms written in Swift3.*

-Ongoing development version 2.0 written in Swift3 and using AA+ version 1.73 (released October 16th, 2016).
+Ongoing development version 2.0 written in Swift3 and using AA+ version 1.76 (released February 12th, 2017).

 SwiftAA is first built with an Objective-C(++) layer atop the C++ implementation of Astronomical Algorithms (see below).
 These algorithms also make use of the VSOP87 framework making it the most complete and accurate collection of algorithms for all things astronomical.